tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

           SS = KDF(SS', SSLen)
 ~~~

+# KDF

+KMAC128-KDF and KMAC256-KDF are KMAC-based KDFs specified in this document.

+KMAC#(K, X, L, S) takes the following parameters:

+> K: the input key-derivation key.
+In this document this is the shared secret outputted from the kemEncaps() or kemDecaps() functions.

+> X: the context.
+In case of JOSE, it will carry the JOSE context specific data defined in Section 4.6.2 of {{RFC7518}}.
+In case of COSE, the fixedInfo parameter will carry the COSE context structure defined in Section 5.2 of {{RFC9053}}.

+> L: the output length, in bits.

+> S: the optional customization label.
+In this document this parameter is unused, that is it is the zero-length string "".

 # Post-quantum KEM in JOSE

 As explained in {{rational}} JWA defines two ways to use public key cryptography with JWE: